 - Teeth don’t touch when you bite down

 - It’s difficult to use the front teeth when biting food

 - Teeth are worn down, broken, loose, or sensitive

 CT Scan Evaluation Of The TMJ

 Drs.
-Blecha and Jandali offer a variety of treatment options for TMJ disorders.
+Blecha and Jandali offer a variety of treatment options for TMJ disorders at their Naperville office.
 First, a thorough evaluation needs to be completed to determine an accurate diagnosis.
 Often, patients try minimally-invasive treatments through a general dentist, and then they are referred to an oral surgeon if the initial treatments don’t solve the problems.
 The most effective approach is a combined treatment that utilizes self-care and professional services.

 Initially, the goal is to reduce the joint pain and muscle spasming you are experiencing.
 Treatment recommendations include:

 - Relaxing the lower jaw when you are not eating or swallowing (keeping the teeth apart)